 If you have your Joomla database details provided to you by your hosting provider, go ahead and select the Database Type, enter Host Name, Username, Password, and the Database Name into their corresponding fields.

 After that, enter a table prefix into the Table Prefix field (four to five character long, and must end with an underscore), or use the randomly generated one.

 For the old Database Process, it lets you either backup or remove any existing tables from the previous Joomla installation, which has the same Table Prefix as the one above.
-So, we will select the Remove option to remove it, if it exists.
+So, select the Remove option to remove it, if it exists.

 After you are done, click on the “Next” button to proceed to the next stage.

 The Overview stage is the last stage in the Joomla installation.
-It presents all of the configuration details you entered from the Configuration to the Database stages, and also allow you setup some other configuration settings.
+It presents all of the configuration details you entered from the Configuration to the Database stages, and also allows you setup some other configuration settings.